suhrig/arriba/documentation/input-files.md

 - the name of a gene given in the provided annotation.

-It is irrelevant which region is put in the first column and which in the second.
-For example, if a pair of genes is given, Arriba searches for both genes as the 5' end and the 3' end of a fusion.
+The order of the given regions is important.
+The region given in the first column is assumed to denote the 5' end of the fusion and the region in the second column to be the 3' end.
+If Arriba cannot determine with confidence which gene constitutes the 5' and which the 3' end of a fusion prediction, then the order is ignored and the prediction is rescued in both cases.

 Structural variant calls from WGS
 ---------------------------------